Pinpoint tests of the instrument cluster

 Yes

-INSTALL a new instrument panel.
-CHECK the system is working properly.
+INSTALL a new instrument cluster.
+CHECK the system for proper operation.

 No

 REPAIR the electrical circuit.
-CHECK the system is working properly.
+CHECK the system for proper operation.

 STATES